 Report: Michigan State Spent $500,000 To Keep Tabs On Nassar Victims, Journalists

-Michigan State University spent more than $500,000 to keep tabs on the online activities of former Olympic doctor Larry Nassar's victims and journalists covering the case, according to the Lansing State Journal.
+Michigan State University spent more than $500,000 to keep tabs on the online activities of former Olympic gymnastics doctor Larry Nassar's victims and journalists covering the case, according to the Lansing State Journal.

 The public-relations company Weber Shandwick billed the university $517,343 for more than 1,440 hours of work tracking social media in the month of January, the Journal reports.